C&E SOC/AGROECOL/AGRONOMY/ENTOM/ENVIR ST 103 — AGROECOLOGY: AN INTRODUCTION TO THE ECOLOGY OF FOOD AND AGRICULTURE

 C&E SOC/SOC 972 — SEMINAR IN POPULATION AND DEVELOPMENT

-Conceptual tools of sociology and demography will be used to examine current issues in population and development.
-The course readings will critique the motivations of agents and institutions involved in creating population policies and will evaluate the empirical evidence linking population processes and international development in its varied forms.
-We will focus on the impact of international population priorities on the current relationship between population and development, with particular attention to gender, poverty, and health.
+Examine current issues in population and development using conceptual tools of sociology and demography.
+Critique the motivations of agents and institutions involved in creating population policies and will evaluate the empirical evidence linking population processes and international development in its varied forms.
+Focus on the impact of international population priorities on the current relationship between population and development, with particular attention to gender, poverty, and health.

 C&E SOC/SOC 977 — SEMINAR-HUMAN ECOLOGY